hale042/2025-fall-CS370-team2/Code/code_notes.md

 11/12 - GUI
     R - worked on note tab(also a bit on the recipe tab the day prior) haven't been able to get the saveNote() function work; im having problems with checking if the note is already in the list of saved notes

+11/17 - GUI
+    R - basically done with the note tab just need to work with backend to make the interface

+        gonna try to work on the new recipe interface also gotta finish the recipe page